MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/import-custom-controls.md

 ## Authenticating to your organization

-You can deploy the custom components directly from the PowerApps CLI by authenticating to Common Data Service org, then pushing the updated components.
+You can deploy the code components directly from the PowerApps CLI by authenticating to Common Data Service org, then pushing the updated components.
 Follow the steps below to create the authentication profile, connect to your environment, and push your updated components.

 1. Create your authentication profile using the command: